Implementation Sites

 Atsimo-Andrefana

-Most residents in the Atsimo-Andrefana region are agropastoralists and subsistence farmers, living off from their production and from sale of cattle or small livestock.
+Most residents in the Atsimo-Andrefana region are agropastoralists and subsistence farmers, living off their production and the sale of cattle or small livestock.

 read More